Galactic seismology: can the Gaia 'phase spiral' co-exist with a clumpy, turbulent interstellar medium?: Results

 \subsection{Incidence rates across space and time}

 Applying the phase-spiral finder algorithm introduced above, we transformed each of the $\vp$- and $\vR$--chronograms described in Sec.~\ref{sec:ana} into an `incidence' map.
-This is a matrix of $12\times21$ cells, each displaying the value of \mbox{med$\left[A_1/A_0\right]$}, so that non-empty cells indicate that the corresponding location (column) and time (row) in the synthetic disc hosts a phase spiral.
+This is a matrix of $12\times21$ cells, each displaying the value of \mbox{med$\left[A_1/A_0\right]$}, in which non-empty cells indicate that the corresponding location (column) and time (row) in the synthetic disc hosts a phase spiral.
 The result of applying this to each simulation yields the set of incidence maps displayed in Fig.~\ref{fig:incidence_map}.
 To enhance the visual appearance of the maps, we have normalised the detection strength to a maximum value of 4, as indicated by the colour-bar next to each incidence map.
 Note that there is no obvious quantitative meaning attached to the value of \mbox{med$\left[A_1/A_0\right]$}.
 But since we are not after a match to the \gaia\ phase spiral, our choice has no impact on our analysis; what matters is the differential comparison between the various models.

 A few comments preceding the discussion of the results are appropriate.
 During the testing phase of the phase-spiral finder algorithm, we found that the $\vR$- and $\vp$-incidence maps must be treated differently.
-This is due to the fact that the range of $\vR$ extends to both negative and positive values, so the corresponding phase-space map displays both negative and positive values across a roughly symmetric range.
-In contrast, the $\vp$-weighted phase-space distribution is always positive, and appears on top of an underlying (background) distribution that is close to a Gaussian, i.e., concentrated at the centre and more diffuse as $\tilde{R}$ increases.
+This is due to the fact that the range of $\vR$ extends to both negative and positive values, and thus the corresponding phase-space map displays both negative and positive values across a roughly symmetric range.
+In contrast, the $\vp$-weighted phase-space distribution is always positive, and appears on top of an underlying (unperturbed) distribution.
 The Fourier decomposition approach appears to work better in the case of the $\vR$-weighted maps, so it seems reasonable to apply a suitable transformation to the $\vp$-weighted maps to obtain a distribution with negative and positive values.